For the first time since 2006, active military personnel will be used to fight wildfires

 One homeowner said he was helpless to stop the fire.

 The fire was caused by lightning.
-About 475 firefighters have been trying to tame it.
+About 475 fire personnel are trying to bring it under control.

 Almost two dozen fires are scorching Washington state.

 Fires around Chelan and McNeil Canyon, a resort area in central Washington state, have burned 38,793 acres and were 30% contained, according to InciWeb.
 About 50 homes have been destroyed, and 1,500 people are under evacuation orders.

 David D’Armond praised crews for saving his home as intense flames loomed.